 Exercising with your dog is one of the best ways to keep him happy and calm.
 Providing regular exercise to your dog prevents him from acquiring certain behavioral issues that will certainly not be good.
 You can set aside 15 to 25 minutes sessions daily for exercising your adult pug.

-Exercises will keep your pug engaged physically and keep him fit always.
+Exercise will keep your pug engaged physically and keep him fit always.
 It is also a good way to ensure that your dog does not get some common health problems that are related to a lack of exercise.

 You can also build your pug’s mental strengths by providing him with his favorite interactive dog toys to play with.

 Some health problems in pugs are caused by lodged bacteria and parasites on their skin.
 You can ensure that your lovely dog is free from these foreigners by bathing him regularly.